Accused serial rapist goes on trial in Cook County

 Winner was arrested on suspicion of criminal sexual assault in that case, but later he was convicted of a reduced charge of battery and given probation.
 Authorities say he continued sexually assaulting women, many times using the same m/o, and is currently being tried for attacks in 2009, 2010, 2012 and 2015.

-Documents obtained by the I-Team in 2016 revealed several women who claimed they were raped by Winner and another who said he "strangled her" after she escaped his apartment.
+Documents obtained by the I-Team then revealed several women who claimed they were raped by Winner and another who said he "strangled her" after she escaped his apartment.
 Winner is not charged in all of the cases, but prosecutors have said they want to establish a pattern of criminal conduct by pointing out similarities in the women's statements.
+Trial will resume on Monday afternoon and is expected to last until late next week.